Demodularization can help control technical debt

 [Sullivan 2001] Kevin J. Sullivan, William G. Griswold, Yuanfang Cai, and Ben Hallen.
 “The structure and value of modularity in software design,” in ACM SIGSOFT Software Engineering Notes, 26:5, 99-108, 2001.

-Attempting to reduce technical debt by setting so-called “SMART goals” in the obvious way can often disappoint.
-SMART, due to George T. Doran [Doran 1981], is widely used for expressing management goals.
-“SMART” is an acronym for “Specific, Measurable, Attainable, Realistic, and Time-boxed.”
-The last three words are available in various alternative ways.
+Attempting to reduce the enterprise burden of technical debt by setting so-called “SMART goals” in the obvious way can often produce disappointing results.
+SMART, due to George T. Doran [Doran 1981], is a widely used approach for expressing management goals.
+“SMART” is an acronym for “Specific, Measurable, Attainable, Realistic, and Time-boxed,” though the last three words (the “ART”) are chosen in various alternative ways.
 Doran himself used “assignable, realistic, and time-related.”

-SMART is deeply embedded in management culture.
-Many assume without investigation that expressing technical debt goals using the SMART pattern will produce desired results.
+SMART is so embedded in management culture that many assume without investigation that expressing technical debt reduction goals directly using the SMART pattern will produce the desired results.
 Also embedded in management culture is the aphorism, “You get what you measure.”
-[Ariely 2010] [Bouwers 2010] A typical technical debt reduction goal: “Reduce technical debt by 20% per year for the next five years.”
+[Ariely 2010] [Bouwers 2010] Combining these two ideas in a straightforward way, one might express the technical debt reduction goal as, “Reduce the burden of technical debt by 20% per year for each of the next five years.”

-There’s ample support for a claim that applying the SMART technique in direct ways will be ineffective.
-Much employee behavior affects technical debt indirectly.
-It can overwhelm the effects of employee behaviors that affect technical debt indirectly.
-The direct approach does cause some employees to adopt desirable behaviors.
-But their impact isn’t significant enough compared to the effects of the behaviors that affect technical debt indirectly.
-Employees who see little connection between their own activities and the burden of technical debt can unwittingly have enormous impact.
-Moreover, many are subject to competing constraints on their behaviors that then cause them to act in ways that increase technical debt.
+There is ample support for a claim that this “direct” approach to applying the SMART technique will be ineffective.
+The fundamental issue is that so much of employee behavior affects technical debt indirectly that it overwhelms the effects of employee behaviors that affect technical debt directly.
+The result is that although the direct approach does cause some employees to adopt desirable behaviors, their impact is not significant enough compared to the effects of the behaviors of employees who see little connection between their own activities and the burden of technical debt, or who are subject to competing constraints on their behaviors that then cause them to act in ways that increase technical debt.

 That’s why it’s necessary for management to develop a series of SMART goals that affect behaviors that have indirect effects on technical debt.
 In the first part of this post, “Setting a direct SMART goal for technical debt reduction is problematic,” I explore the problems inherent in the direct approach.
 In the second part, “How to set SMART goals for technical debt,” I provide examples of SMART goals that touch on behaviors that have indirect effects on technical debt.